Alkathos/Note-Taker/README.md

 - [Questions](#questions)

 ## Installation
 No installation needed, just a web browser.
-If you are working using VSCode, see below
+If you are working using node.js, see below

 ```bash
 npm install express